KINDS OF GRACE: POEMS

 Work inside: Maritza González Cintrón and Carol Ward

-Read interviews about the collection here at Speaking Marvels and at Letras Latinas here.
+Read interviews about the collection at The Chapter House Journal, here at Speaking Marvels and at Letras Latinas (University of Notre Dame) here.

 Named one of 15 titles to read during National Poetry Month by Hip Latina